 Fifteen of us re-united thirty years after,

-much poignancy present but also laughter,
+poignancy was present but also laughter,

-Newtown, you fed my hope-hungry heart,
+Newtown, fed my hope-hungry heart,

-you almost-redeemed me with music and art;
+almost-redeemed me with music and art;